stepanenko/stepanenko/quotes.md

 # Quotes

+> You need to write lots of bad code before being able to write good code.

+> First just make it work, then make it work right, then make it work better/faster.

+> We spend more time maintaining software than we do creating it from scratch. --Eric Elliott

 > 80% practice, 20% theory.

 > Programming is thinking, not typing.

 > A man grows with the greatness of his tasks.

-> Because JavaScript can be used without understanding, the understanding of the language is often never attained. - Kyle Simpson
+> Because JavaScript can be used without understanding, the understanding of the language is often never attained. --Kyle Simpson

 > If you define the problem correctly, you almost have the solution.

-> You are not paid to use every feature of the language. - D. Crockford
+> You are not paid to use every feature of the language. --D. Crockford

-> Measuring programming progress by lines of code is like measuring aircraft building progress by weight. - Bill Gates
+> Measuring programming progress by lines of code is like measuring aircraft building progress by weight. --Bill Gates

 > Strive to write as little JavaScript as possible.